 Consistent with provisions of the California Education Code Sample Clauses

-Consistent with provisions of the California Education Code the County Office shall confer and provide assistance and/or appropriate legal representation for any employee assaulted by a student or a parent while in the lawful discharge of his/her duties.
+Consistent with provisions of the California Education Code the County Office shall confer and provide assistance and/or appropriate legal representation for any employee assaulted by a student or a parent while in the lawful discharge of their duties.
 An assault shall be defined, as in the Penal Code, as an unlawful attempt, coupled with a present ability to commit a violent injury on the person of another.

 AutoNDA by SimpleDocs